zorbash/opus/README.md

 ## Instrumentation

-Instrumentation hooks can be defined
+Instrumentation hooks which can be defined:

 * `:before_stage`: Called before each stage
-* `:stage_skipped`: Called a conditional stage was skipped
+* `:stage_skipped`: Called when a conditional stage was skipped
 * `:stage_completed`: Called after each stage

-You can disable all instrumentation callbacks for a stage using `instrument: false`.
+You can disable all instrumentation callbacks for a stage using `instrument?: false`.

 ```elixir
 defmodule ArithmeticPipeline do